angeldollface/angeldollface.github.io/src/pages/blog/2021-08-27-Death-On-The-Beach.markdown

 Jack and Nick were on their way back to the 32nd precinct.
 'So do you think, Ms. Addison and this Chloe were lovers?', Nick asked.
 'Looks like it', Jack answered.
 'But we don't have a second name, do we?.', Jack asked Nick.
 'Yes we do!', holding up the little black book with names and addresses.
 'Why don't we give Ms. Chloe Holly a social call?', Nick said loudly, with a grin in his face.
 Nick's interest had been piqued.

 Fifteen minutes later, they were at the address of Ms. Chloe Holly.
 They were standing in front of a set of flats next to each other, arranged in a row.
 The numbers of the flats ranged from one to thirteen.
 Chloe lived in number thirteen.
 Where else?
 Nick and Jack went up to her door and knocked.
 After about five minutes, they heard movement in the flat and a cracking voice asking who it was.
 Nick answered that it was the
 L.A.P.D. and that they had some questions for Chloe and that they didn't mean her any harm.
 Chloe opened the door.
 She had long, brown, hair, a kind, elegant face and a shapely body.
 She was wearing a white silken dressing gown and slippers with fur on the strap.
 There were tears in her eyes.
 Chloe asked 'What do you want?', after having calmed down and stopped crying, still standing in the door.
-Nick answered: 'We're here about Mandy.
+Nick answered: 'We're here about Ms. Addison.
 What can you tell us about her?'.

 Chloe immediately looked worried.
 'Why, has something happened to her?', she asked, hand half-raised in shock to her mouth.
-Nick hesitated and replied somewhat apologetically: 'We're sorry to inform you that Mandy has been found dead on the beach near her home this morning.
+Nick hesitated and replied somewhat apologetically: 'We're sorry to inform you that Ms. Addison has been found dead on the beach near her home this morning.
 We're investigating whether there was some foul play.'
 'No!
 It can't be!
 I never thought she'd do it!', Chloe almost wailed and started crying again.
 Jack looked at her apologetically and pitifully.
 This was one of those moments in which he wanted to hug her and try and comfort her, although he didn't even know her.
 Nick felt the same.
 Both of them looked at the floor awkwardly.

 Chloe, quite calmly said, her voice almost cracking: 'Well, then you had better come in and tell me what you know and what you want to know from me.'
 The officers obliged her.
 Five minutes later they were seated around Chloe's dinghy coffee table in her one-room appartment.
 They were all sipping fresh coffee that Chloe had just made.
 Nick glanced over the appartment.
 The kitchen was a walk-in kitchen, the bed stood in one corner of the room and the living room consisted of a coffee table, a TV table, and a small couch.
 The covers of the bed were very ruffled.
 She must have had a sleepless night.